SERVICES COMING SOON • This event has recently updated its Call

 MISSION & OBJECTIVE

-For over 29 years, Cinefest Sudbury has bought the most exciting independent cinema from around the world to local and visiting audiences.
+For over 30 years, Cinefest Sudbury has brought the most exciting independent cinema from around the world to local and visiting audiences.
 Through a partnership with the Film Circuit, an initiative that was developed by Cinéfest and is now housed by the Toronto International Film Festival Group, Cinéfest Sudbury provides filmmakers the chance to reach a wider audience as Film Circuit programmers attend Cinéfest to consider Festival selections and submissions to screen in their home community.
 Overall, Cinéfest’s commitment to excellence attracts filmmakers seeking to showcase their art to an audience hungry for cinema.
 Cinéfest is a festival that is passionate about film and strives to create a dynamic synergy between filmmakers, audience and industry in an atmosphere that celebrates artistic achievement.

 ABOUT THE FESTIVAL